elastic/eui/README.md

 yarn add @elastic/eui
 ```

-Note that EUI itself has some dependencies itself mostly around the management of dates and times.
-If you are installing it into a blank project you will need to install the following with it.
+Note that EUI has [several `peerDependencies` requirements](package.json) that will also need to be installed if starting with a blank project.
 You can read more about other ways to [consume EUI][consuming].

 ```
-yarn add @elastic/eui @elastic/datemath moment
+yarn add @elastic/eui @elastic/datemath moment prop-types
 ```